Aphrodis1st/C_Basic_programs/0-cp_programs/README.md

 		It asks to enter number of books and calculates the dozens of books at that time.
 		The program is compiled with gcc and provide output called d.

+	3. A program for ASCII values

+		It will ask you for any character and will return an ASCII value of that character.
+		And when you input an integer it will return ASCII value of that integer.

 remember to get me in touch here: